60 Second Lemon Law Assessment™

 To see if your car is covered, you need to meet a few specific conditions.
 The defect must first be reported to the manufacturer or its authorized dealer within the “Lemon Law Rights Period,” which is the first 24 months after you take delivery of the vehicle.

 From there, the law requires that the manufacturer has had a reasonable number of chances to fix the problem.
-This usually means one of two things: either the vehicle has undergone at least three repair attempts for the exact same issue, or it has been out of service for a total of 30 or more days due to any number of defects.
+This usually means one of two things: either the vehicle has undergone at least three repair attempts for the exact same issue, or it has been out of service for a cumulative total of 15 or more days (you must send written notice at the 15-day mark, and 30 cumulative days creates a legal presumption under F.S. § 681.104).
 If your situation fits these criteria, you may have a valid claim.
 You can find answers to more frequently asked lemon law questions if you need more clarity.
+Not sure what the lemon law covers?
+Start there for a broad overview of how these protections work across all states.

 It’s just as important to know what the Florida Lemon Law does not cover.
 First, the law won’t apply if the problem was caused by an accident, abuse, neglect, or any modifications you made that weren’t authorized by the manufacturer.
 The defect must be the manufacturer’s responsibility.